NZRS/homebrew-sysops/README.md

   -a django-cors-headers -a botocore -a apache-libcloud -a python-keyczar \
   -a passlib -a zabbix-api -a junos-eznc -a jxmlease -a dnspython \
   -a pysphere -a python-consul -a python-vagrant -a whitenoise \
-  -a django_filters -a djangorestframework -a djangorestframework-filters \
+  -a djangorestframework -a djangorestframework-filters \
   -a molecule -a psycopg2 -a boto3 > /tmp/poet.out
 ```